posted May 10, 2019

 The criminal justice field changes often, and the demand for qualified professionals continues to grow.
 That’s why we revisited this post from 2017 and updated it for 2019.

 Seasoned criminal justice professionals understand that their job opportunities reach beyond a career as a police officer.
-Criminal justice professionals can create positive change for their communities by using their degree and experience to serve and excel in many different positions. < Click to Tweet
+They can create positive change for their communities by using their degree and experience to serve and excel in many different positions. < Click to Tweet

-Whether you are currently employed in an area of criminal justice or are considering a career in the field, here are some options for careers with a criminal justice degree, as well as their educational requirements.
+Whether you are currently employed in the field or are considering a career change, here are some options for careers with a criminal justice degree, as well as their educational requirements.

 1. Law Enforcement